-In May 1865, shortly after the war ended, the Civil War veterans of the North marched through the streets of Washington in a grand review of the armies.
+On May 23, 1865, shortly after the war ended, the Civil War veterans of the North marched through the streets of Washington in a grand review of the armies.

-On May 23, a bright sunny day, Maj.
-Gen. George Gordon Meade, started out at 9 a.m. leading the Army of the Potomac, 80,000 strong, down Pennsylvania Avenue.
-They marched like a mighty river past flags and placards and bunting and thousands of cheering spectators.
+Maj.
+Gen. George Gordon Meade started out at 9 a.m. on that bright sunny day leading the Army of the Potomac, 80,000 strong, down Pennsylvania Avenue.
+They then marched like a mighty river past flags and placards and bunting and thousands of cheering spectators.
 The soldiers sang patriotic songs as they headed toward the reviewing stand in front of the White House.
 Children handed the soldiers bouquets.
 The next day, Gen. William Tecumseh Sherman led the 65,000 men of the Army of the Tennessee and the Army of Georgia down the same streets.

 Thomas Leonard Livermore, a New Hampshire veteran, said the sight ‘was worth coming to the ends of the world to see.’
 John Mead Gould, a soldier from Maine, wrote in his diary that he couldn’t keep back tears when the crowd broke into The Battle Hymn of the Republic.
 The Daily Ohio Statesman called the procession ‘the most magnificent military demonstration that ever took place in this country.’